 So, what do I mean when I say that seasonal allergies no longer abide by the changing tides of our beautiful seasons?
 All you have to do is google allergies and Climate change, and you’ll find articles such as Climate change is making allergy season worse on CNN, Climate Changes Allergies and Asthma by the American Public Health Association, the National Geographic article Climate Change is Making Your Allergies Worse, or even the super blatant POLLEN PROBLEMS: Climate Change, the Growing Season, and America’s Allergies.

 Seasoned journalists, scientists, researchers, and even lawmakers are making the connection and have been for years.
 So, why has medicine caught up with or even shown a faining interest in making the necessary changes to tackle this huge health care issue?

-It’s impossible to ignore the connection between allergies and climate change.
+It’s impossible to ignore the connection between allergies and Climate change.
 Allergies are generally instigated and worsened by environmental factors.
-Climate change is severely changing our environment, the length of seasons, the severity of transitions, and is basically putting a tailspin on what we traditionally understood as “normal”.
+Climate change is severely changing our environment, the length of seasons, and the severity of transitions and is putting a tailspin on what we traditionally understood as “normal.”

 All you have to do is look at the numbers.

-Per a report by the Asthma and Allergy Foundation of America and the National Wildlife Federation, climate change has the ability to affect “pollen, mold, and poison ivy,” all of which can “increase the risks of asthma and allergy attacks.”
-On top of that, climate change has also been shown to “make air pollution worse,” which is also an increasing factor for asthma attacks.
+Per a report by the Asthma and Allergy Foundation of America and the National Wildlife Federation, Climate change can affect “pollen, mold, and poison ivy,” all of which can “increase the risks of asthma and allergy attacks.”
+On top of that, climate change has also been shown to “make air Pollution worse,” which is also an increasing factor for asthma attacks.

 How does it all work?